frc2204/website/donate.md

 ## One-Time Donation

-If you would like to make a one-time donation, please visit **[this page](https://www.buymeacoffee.com/rambots2204)**.
+> In order for the donations to go to the robotics team, add the note **"FIRST Robotics"**.

+You can donate through our school's PayPal page **[here](https://www.paypal.com/donate/?hosted_button_id=EDZYYQA8H83WY)**.
 Your one-time contribution will go a long way in helping us achieve our goals.

 ## Recurring Donation

-If you prefer to make a recurring donation, we offer a membership program that allows you to contribute on an ongoing basis.
-By becoming a member, you can provide sustained support to our team and you also get extra perks.
-To make a recurring donation, please visit **[this page](https://www.buymeacoffee.com/rambots2204/membership)**.
+Coming soon.

 ## Other Ways to Contribute